Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/firebolt.md

 [Fact table](https://docs.firebolt.io/working-with-tables.html#fact-and-dimension-tables) in
 Firebolt.
 Each table will contain 3 columns:

-- `_airbyte_ab_id`: a uuid assigned by Hero Pixel to each event that is processed.
+- `_airbyte_ab_id`: a uuid assigned by HeroPixelto each event that is processed.
 The column type in Firebolt is `VARCHAR`.
 - `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
   The column type in Firebolt is `TIMESTAMP`.